LivInTheLookingGlass/Thue-Morse/code/README.rst

 Code
 ====

 In this directory, you can find my implementations of each definition of the Thue-Morse Sequence and its extensions.
-Usage examples for each follow below.

 To run any given definition, call:

 .. code-block::

   python -m code.p{2,n}_d[1-9] <items to generate> [<number of players, if n players>]

 2-Player Definitions
 ~~~~~~~~~~~~~~~~~~~~